 3. Buy low-cost Exchange Traded Funds (ETFs) for simple investing

 Buy low-cost ETFs, not to be confused with the EFTs above.
-ETFs, like mutual funds, are baskets of stocks or bonds that trade on stock exchanges.
+ETFs, like mutual funds, are baskets of stocks or bonds that trade on stock exchanges (more on all these investments below).
 Unlike mutual funds, ETFs trade like stocks and have cheaper management fees.

 4. Diversify your investments

 To keep your simple investing super-simple, buy one asset allocation ETF.
 Asset allocation ETFs are baskets of index ETFs rather than baskets of stocks.
 The exact mix of an asset allocation ETF is determined by how aggressive or conservative an investor you are.
-Click here for our free guide to help you determine what kind of investor you are.
+For helping deciding which type of investor you are, click here for our free guide.

 6. Start a Health Savings Account (HSA)